 Ahh!
 No Job!

 There are several loan payment adjustments that can be made if - IF! - your new graduate is on the ball and arranges them before he starts missing payments.
 For example, he can defer payments for a period of time, or arrange for a graduated repayment schedule - which starts out with lower payments and gradually increases them.
-Or, he can opt for what's called an income-based repayment, which limits the payments to 15% of his income.
-Anything that has not been paid off after 25 years is canceled.
-(And yes, even thinking about still paying off students loans at age 46 is pretty darn depressing.)
+There have been several developments over the last several years.
+The Income-Based Repayment (IBR) plan, which began in 2009, takes low earnings into account when it sets the dollar figure on federal student loan payments.
+New graduates - from the class of 2012 and beyond - also may be able to take advantage of Pay As You Earn (PAYE), which forgives any remaining debt after 20 years of payments.
 The federal student aid site has more information on deferrals, and on the graduated and income-based options.

 Need more help?
 CliffsNotes, the same people who do those quickie summaries of "Grapes of Wrath" and "The Scarlet Letter," have published a terrific book on student loans called "Graduation Debt: How to Manage Student Loans and Live Your Life."